fehlfarbe/terraesp/README.md

 * 2-4x MOSFETs for PWM with supply voltage (to set the brightness of a      12V LED strip or control the speed of a fan)
 * Connect multiple sensors/display/whatever via i2c bus

-I did a prototype with Fritzing it lacks some features so I will switch to Eagle.
+I did a prototype with Fritzing but it lacks some features so I will switch to Eagle.

 ![terrarium](doc/terrarium01.jpg "Terrarium")